Perfumery is both a science and an art.

 Every early morning, before any of his other duties, he is in the lab researching new materials and stretching the boundaries of industrial science to create new formulations, which are without end and limited only by a lack of imagination.

-4) Fragrance Oils Must Meet All Safety Standards
+4) Fragrance Ingredients Must Meet All Safety Standards

 The fragrance industry spends approximately $8 million (annually) in joint research on the safety of fragrances, and much more at the individual company level.

 A quality fragrance oil purchaser must guarantee that every produced scent meets the specified safety requirements before it goes out the door to the market place.